-One thing that I will always stand by no matter what, is that I will always be honest and open.
+One thing that I will always stand by no matter what is that I will always be honest and open.
 Personally, I believe it is crucial to spreading the right message to you, that it isn’t easy for some and not for others.
 We are human beings, each and every one of us.
-All having gone through hardships, overcome adversities and some still battling against the odds to make something positive out of a bad situation.
+All had gone through hardships, overcome adversities and some still battling against the odds to make something positive out of a bad situation.

-Well I hope that by sharing my journey, it can give just one person a chance to see their own potential to grow beyond their expectations, regardless of how alone they may feel.
+Well, I hope that by sharing my journey, it can give just one person a chance to see their own potential to grow beyond their expectations, regardless of how alone they may feel.

 By now you may be aware of my full story, and know that since the beginning of my journey through recovery, I really have come along way and finally begun to restore my health and happiness.
 Though it hasn’t been plain sailing, nor did I expect it to be.
 The obstacles you face come has such a shock, no matter how prepared you may be for the eventuality of them.
-It was obviously going to be a test of character, embarking on this Yellow Brick Road, however what I wasn’t expecting was the fact that I had to reconstruct my Emerald City.
+It was obviously going to be a test of character, embarking on this Yellow Brick Road, however, what I wasn’t expecting was the fact that I had to reconstruct my Emerald City.

 I have won the fight against anorexia, learning to love myself unconditionally, respecting my body and mind, caring for them both because it is the most important relationship you must work on.
-Yet, despite all of that, the world I live in now, is not set up for contentment.
-Instead, I face rebuilding my entire life because of isolation that my illness surrounded me with.
+Yet, despite all of that, the world I live in now is not set up for contentment.
+Instead, I face rebuilding my entire life because of the leave isolation that my illness surrounded me with.
 Having gone through those crucial teenage years, merely existing, there was no chance of me experiencing the new found freedom and responsibilities that come with growing up from 16-20 years old.

 So what happens when you don’t get those chances?